JuliaDataScience/JuliaDataScience/contents/load_save.md

 This is all very nice, of course, but what if our data **contains commas** as values?
 If we would naively write data with commas, it would make the files very hard to convert back to a table.
-Luckily, CSV solves it for us automatically.
+Luckily, `CSV.jl` solves it for us automatically.
 Consider the following data with commas:

 ```jl
 @sco grades_with_commas()
 ```

-If we write this, we get
+If we write this, we get:

 ```jl
 sco("""